bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-04-beazley-enrollment-platform.md

 ### Project Description

-The companies covered through Beazley group insurance had ongoing performance & overhead issues on their Employee Portal when adding and updating coverage for their employees during their open enrollment period every year.

-The problem was that their enrollment platform could only process one employee at a time, which itself consisted of a series of slow-running, step-by-step pages.
+Beazley had a group enrollment platform where the companies could only enroll one employee at a time using a wizard-based flow.

-This introduced a large amount of time and overhead for Beazley's groups.
+The task on this project was to overhaul it to facilitate real-time mass-employee enrolling.
 We were tasked to:

-- Build a new enrollment platform that allowed bulk, asynchronous:
-  - Changes to existing employee coverages
-  - Enrollments of new employees & coverages
+- Allowed bulk, asynchronous adds/changes of employees and coverages
-- Integrate it into the existing Beazley Employer Portal that their groups use
+- Integrate into the existing Beazley Employer Portal that their groups use
 - Ensure fast performance and real-time enrollment processing

 ### Contributions

-I worked on a team of four developers that worked directly with the business unit as well as the Java/WMB & COBOL mainframe teams who provided the real-time enrollment processing web services.
+I worked on a team of developers that worked directly with the business unit as well as the middleware teams who provided the real-time enrollment processing web services.

 Some of the tasks we split up amongst ourselves were: